sm-mehedi/PostgreSQL-Assignment-B5L2/README.md

   FROM sightings
   GROUP BY species_id;</code></pre>

-  <p>In summary, aggregate functions help you summarize data efficiently and gain insights like totals, counts, and averages from your dataset.</p>
+  <p>In summary, aggregate functions helps summarize data efficiently and gain insights like totals, counts, and averages from dataset.</p>
 </body>